mahishendre2-netizen/Hello-world-and-calculator-/README.md

 # Hello-world-and-calculator-

-⚪Aim⚪: To print Hello World and design a Claculator to add,subtract,multiply and divide two user input number.
+🔵Aim🔵: To print Hello World and design a Claculator to add,subtract,multiply and divide two user input number.

 🔵Tools🔵: VS Code